Liberation Series: Live Online Programs with Hollyhock & Kripalu

 With Karen Mahon Carrington, Melina Laboucan-Massimo & Nick Demeris

-Develop new maps to navigate through an era of climate change, social unrest, and political upheaval.
+Through lecture, Q&A, and guided practice, develop new maps to navigate through an era of climate change, social unrest, and political upheaval.
 Cultivate an embodied understanding of the devastating impacts of colonization that produced this tipping point and begin a path of healing and genuine reconciliation between Indigenous peoples, settlers, and all beings of this planet.
+Learn techniques to build spiritual, emotional, and somatic resiliency to engage the present reality from a place of embodiment, interconnectedness, and awareness.

 Program elements will include: